 National Suicide Prevention LifelineIf you are thinking about suicide, or worried about a loved one or friend, The National Suicide Prevention Lifeline ( 1-800-273-TALK) provides 24/7, free and confidential support.

 Military Veterans Suicide HotlineIf you are a military veteran and struggling with thoughts of suicide, you can also call 1-800-273-8255 and Press 1 to speak with caring, qualified responders with the Department of Veterans Affairs.
 Many of them are veterans themselves.

 WellWVUWELLWVU fosters the complete well-being of students through education, promotion and related services.
-They offer a variety resources for students including programs such as wellbeing programs, leadWELL and resources relating to stress, drug and alcohol abuse, sexual health, healthy eating, fitness and much more.
+They offer a variety resources for students including programs such as wellbeing programs, peer education and resources relating to stress, drug and alcohol abuse, sexual health and much more.

 Therapy DogsWVU does not shy away from allowing furry friends to take care of the students at the University.

 There are multiple therapy dogs that provide relief and therapy for faculty, staff and students in various colleges and departments, such as Omega at the Reed College of Media and Sasha at the Honors College.

 WVU also offers Hearts of Gold, a service dog training program that provides service dogs for individuals with mobility impairment and/or post-traumatic stress disorder (PTSD).
 Partnering with the School of Animal and Veterinary Sciences and Interdisciplinary Curriculum of WVU, the program offers University courses in service dog training, is developing research activities and provides many other services to the community.

 MindFit is a comprehensive, multidisciplinary program that facilitates academic and cognitive improvements for WVU students.
 They offer cutting edge tools for students to strengthen their academic skills, content knowledge, memory, attention span and cognitive function.

 The program offers three different types of resources: